I know, I know, it’s been a long time since I wrote you. But come on, you died over 19 years ago and didn’t leave a forwarding address. That’s on you!

 Remember all those baseball cards you bought me as a kid?
 Well, my love for stats and writing pushed me to write about sports for the past 12 years.
 Thank you.

-If we do have a boy, I plan to teach him how to play baseball and tennis and golf, just like you taught me.
-I’ll teach him how to read a boxscore, and how to cook a steak, and how to clean a fish, like you taught me.
+If I do have a son, I plan to teach him how to play baseball and tennis and golf, just like you taught me.
+I’ll teach him how to read a boxscore, and how to cook a steak, and how to clean a fish like you taught me.
 I’ll hit “major-league pop-ups” to him in our backyard and I’ll buy him as many books as he wants.
 Alissa has already become a book monster, devouring anything put in front of her.
 I don’t think I even read that much as a kid.
-You would spend hours talking to Alissa — she’s hilarious.

 One of my favorite all-time you-and-me moments was when I played hooky and we went fishing on Lake Tohopekaliga.
 We caught some bass and had an awesome time.
 Whenever I fish now, I think of you.
-And I think of all those times we sat in silence.
+I’ve invested in the best portable fish finder and now purchase the best baits, all thanks to you.
+I absolutely love fishing and it brings me so much joy.
+I often wish you were here with me fishing.
+I really do fish all the time now, even my friends have told me that I should consider getting my own fishing boat to take with me when I go out to catch some fish.
+They even told me that I can always Sell my boat online, so I don’t need to worry about losing any money.
+I might go ahead and purchase one, just because fishing really does remind me of my dad.
+I think of all those times we sat in silence.
 Looking back now, though, I wish we weren’t so silent.
 I wish we talked the entire time.

 Your Kids and Grandkids